 Faculty: Jason Rose Grade(s): 9-12 Duration/ Session: 3 weeks/ Session 1 and 2 Period: B Cost: $275

 Problem solving is the process of taking mathematics beyond the memorization of a simple process or technique.
 It is the ability to take learned concepts and apply them creatively to new problems.
 The problem solving approach to mathematics helps students become more adaptable and creative in their approach to learning.
 It is a skill that enhances creativity and promotes logical thinking.
 Through puzzles, games, and interactive teamwork, the students in this course will further develop their problem solving abilities.

-Students will perform the roles of prosecuting and defending attorneys as well as witnesses for the prosecution and defense.
-An introduction to the courtroom through the Constitutional Rights Foundations' engaging Mock Trials for secondary students interested in the logic, procedure, writing and drama of the issues embodied in cases of law.
-Student centered activity in a mildly competitive atmosphere of the mock trial.
+Do you have the chops to be a litigating attorney?
+In this course students will perform the roles of prosecuting and defending attorneys as well as witnesses for the prosecution and defense.
+This class is an introduction to the courtroom through the Constitutional Rights Foundations' engaging Mock Trials for secondary students interested in the logic, procedure, writing and drama of the issues embodied in cases of law.
+Students will gain a deeper understanding of our judicial system while developing their communication skills, their analytical abilities, and how to successfully work as a team.
+The focus of the course will be on student centered activities in the competitive atmosphere of the mock trial.